Jungle Beach Unawatuna

 In particular, a place worth visiting for the day is Jungle Beach.
 This is not far from the Japanese Peace Pagoda which is located on the headland between Unawatuna and Galle.

-Jungle Beach is well worth the 40-minute walk from the town.
-A perfect place for swimming and snorkeling.
-If the beach restaurant doesn’t get too busy, there’s good food to be had as well: the barracuda & salad went down very nicely.
+This is a perfect place for swimming and snorkeling.
+The coral reefs were teeming with colorful fish, and we even spotted a sea turtle.
+If the beach restaurant doesn’t get too busy, it’s a relaxing place to eat, and there’s good food to be had – the barracuda & salad went down very nicely!

-After 3 days in Unawatuna, we would be taking take a short bus ride on the next leg of our journey.
+Next, we would be taking take a short bus ride on the next leg of our journey… around the headland to the old Portuguese city of Galle.

 If you enjoyed Jungle Beach Unawatuna, check out our Sri Lanka Travel Plan.
 You may also like: